New Music To Know: It's All About The Message

 Thuy, "Universe"

-"Universe" reads like a romantic ode to a Thuy's partner, but the dreamy R&B offering is really just about finding the magic in love, no matter what form it takes.
+"Universe" reads like a romantic ode to Thuy's partner, but the dreamy R&B offering is really just about finding the magic in love, no matter what form it takes.
 Love is all around us; we just have to take hold of it.

 Advertisement